Camera Audio Operator - Missoula

 ABC FOX Montana is hiring a Part-Time Camera/Audio Operator for our statewide and regional newscasts.
 This position will be based in Missoula.

 Position will work directly with the news department on a daily basis operating studio cameras and production audio boards during live news broadcasts.
-The ideal candidate will be detail oriented and capable of communicating effectively in a fast-paced live news environment.
+Ideal candidate will be detail oriented and capable of communicating effectively in a fast-paced live news environment.

 Candidate must be motivated, ambitious, hardworking, and organized.
 Please submit resume and cover letter to jobs@cowlesmontana.com.
 Cowles Montana Media is an Equal Opportunity Employer.